Should I call 911?

 Parents also fear for their teen's well-being if they call the police.
 They worry about how the police will respond to them and what will happen if they go to detention.
 Most parents do not want their child to have a criminal record.

 Nonetheless, many parents do finally call the police when other responses and resources have not stopped the violence and it is becoming more dangerous.
-Many parents report that the violence did not stop until they called the police, stating it was the best decision they made because their teens finally took it seriously and were mandated to get the help they needed.
+Many parents report that the violence did not stop until they called the police, because their teens finally took it seriously and were mandated to get the help they needed.
 Parents often say that they finally felt supported, and that it helped their teen to hear from someone else that violence in the family is a matter of concern.

 Calling 911 may be critical for immediate safety reasons and is the fastest way to get help when your teen is hurting people.
 The police can help to calm the situation, protect family members and refer you to services.
 If the court becomes involved, it is a way to get help for your teen when he or she has refused needed services.

 1. You can call the police if your teen is physically violent (including, but not limited to pushing, shoving, grabbing, kicking, hitting or any physical contact that is hurtful), violent with property (throwing things, hitting/punching/kicking doors, walls, cars, or destroying property of any kind), threatening to hurt or kill a person or pets.
 (See Washington State Domestic Violence Law)